Privacy Policy

 • Determine the risks that applicants for a Tide account may pose to Tide’s business and our Members.

-• Develop products and services, our pricing for them and types of Members that may want to use them.
+• Develop the Tide Products and Services, our pricing for them and types of Members that may want to use them.

-Behavioural Details about how you use products and services offered on the Tide Platform from us and other organisations Studying how our Members use products and services from us and other organisations.
+Behavioural Details about how you use products and services offered on the Tide Platform from us and other organisations, incl. clicks and taps, time spent on pages, app downloads, time and date of usage of our Products and Services, etc. Studying how our Members use Products and Services and the Tide Platform.

 Delivering more personalised user experiences to our Members.